chocolatey/docs/input/en-us/quick-deployment/azure/index.md

 You can also use a Microsoft Azure KeyVault and one of the [partnered CA Providers](https://docs.microsoft.com/en-us/azure/key-vault/certificates/create-certificate#partnered-ca-providers) to create and fulfil a certificate request, though this may require additional configuration for your environment.

+### How much does it cost?

+A ballpark estimate comes to around $170 per month for the deployed infrastructure.

+Using methods such as [Azure Reservations](https://docs.microsoft.com/en-us/azure/cost-management-billing/reservations/save-compute-costs-reservations), [Hybrid Benefit](https://azure.microsoft.com/en-gb/pricing/hybrid-benefit/), or [Dev-Test Subscriptions](https://azure.microsoft.com/en-gb/pricing/dev-test/#overview) can cut this cost significantly.

+This is based on:

+* Using a `Standard D2s v3` VM size
+* Deploying to a standard Pay-As-You-Go subscription
+* Deploying to the `East US` location

 ## Common Errors and Resolutions

 ### Status Message: Exist soft deleted vault with the same name.
 (Code:ConflictError)